Tweet of the Day: Book Review: Let the Right One In

 “Doctor Liara T’Soni,” said EDI.

 “Liara?
 Here?
-Tell her I’m Observation Deck,” said Ash.
+Tell her I’m in the Observation Deck,” said Ash.

 The doors opened, “She already did,” said Liara.
 Ash embraced her, which caught Liara by surprise, but she returned the gesture.